EUR/USD

 EUR/USD: 4-hourly and daily chart technical view

-Daily Chart: Longer Term Bias: Neutral
+Daily Chart: Longer Term Bias: Bearish

 Resistance